 Heavy usage and wear | Can compromise the integrity of the fire-resistant fabric | Replace curtains or drapes when they show signs of significant wear and tear |

-By keeping an eye on fire resistance longevity, flame retardant maintenance, and following a reapplication schedule, your window treatments will keep protecting your home from fires for a long time.
+By monitoring resistance longevity, maintaining flame-inhibitor treatments, and following a reapplication schedule, your window treatments will keep protecting your home for a long time.

 Keeping your window treatments safe from fire is key.
 It’s vital to know how to check if they’re working right.
 We’ll look at what you can do at home and with professional help to make sure your drapes and curtains are safe.